oehme/santa-tracker-android/README.md

 ## About

 This repo is a fork of the [Google Santa Tracker app for Android](https://github.com/google/santa-tracker-android).
-This for was created to as a companion sample to demonstrate some of the tips and tricks on how to speed up your Android Gradle builds.
+This fork was created to demonstrate some of the tips and tricks on how to speed up your Android Gradle builds.

+## What are the build tips?
+1. Use latest Android Gradle plugin
+2. Avoid legacy multidex
+3. Disable multi-APK
+4. Include minimal resources
+5. Disable png crunching
+6. Use Instant Run
+7. Avoid inadvertent changes
+8. Don’t use dynamic versions
+9. Watch the memory
+10. Enable Gradle caching

+More details coming...
 ## How to use this repo
 Check out this repo and switch to the agp-2.2.0 branch.
 This branch contains the pre-optimized build configurations.
 See [Getting the first build working section](#firstbuild).